 Just as it determines whether you qualify for other forms of credit, your credit score affects whether you get approved for a mortgage loan.
-Since most lenders want to see credit scores higher than 700, it can be difficult to get approved for a mortgage with a low credit score of 550.
-Even if you get a mortgage, you will pay a higher interest rate.
-Bankrate.com points out that even if your FICO credit score is less than 650, you are going to pay a mortgage interest rate that’s at least one percent higher than someone who has a better score.
+Since most lenders want to see credit scores higher than 700, it can be difficult to get approved with a 550 credit score from mortgage lenders.
+Even if you get a mortgage, you will pay a higher interest rate with a lower credit score.

 Contact lenders in your area and ask to talk to a loan specialist.
 Let the person know how low your credit score is.
 Inquire whether the financial institution has any lending options available for people with poor credit.
 Bear in mind that if you are approved for a mortgage loan at a higher rate of interest, you will be paying more interest over the life of your loan, and usually higher monthly payments.

-Improve your credit score.
 A higher credit score will improve your chances of getting a mortgage and may qualify you for a lower interest rate.
 Pay down or pay off revolving credit accounts.
-Personal finance columnist Liz Pulliam Weston recommends focusing first on paying down credit cards that have balances close to their limits.
+Try first paying down credit cards that have balances close to their limits.
 Don't miss any payments or pay accounts late, as consistently paying your bills on time will definitely give your credit score a boost.

 Estimate how much money you can come up with to put down on a mortgage.
 Although lenders generally require as much as 20 percent of the home’s purchase price as a down payment, some will accept a down payment as low as 5 percent.
 However, if you have poor credit, making a higher down payment can help you get approved for a loan.